rubocode/frontier.nvim/doc/design/tangent.md

 Design decisions are hard and you often fall short of expectations especially the more general your scope becomes.

+> The doers are the major thinkers.
+> The people that really create the things that change this industry
+> are both the thinker and doer in one person.
+> **Steve Jobs**

 The _unix_ approach has worked quite well over the long haul in managing complexity with elegant simplicity.
 It avoids towering monolithic intelligence and prefers the collaboration